pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Private method => AllowForServiceInternalUse
 - Entity field can be readonly
   - Not included in sample arg
   - Included in type metadata validation
   - validate isUndefined
+  - In update methods, allow _id field to be defined
 - Return value Types cannot have 'errorMessage' property
-- service methods can have a string/number/boolean arguments with annotations -generate Arg class with auto-generated name from service and method name -traspile and eval class and use it
+- service methods can have a string/number/boolean arguments with annotations -generate Arg class with auto-generated name from service and method name -transpile and eval class and use it
 - npm mysql2 for MariaDb/MySql
   - mysql distributed tracing
 - Mongodb transactions, update/delete preconditions, encyprt/decrypt, filters, null value, manytoMany